 He was later hired as an organizer for the 4Cs, the union of community college faculty and professionals, where he built a statewide lobbying effort that increased funding for working people, and where he organized mass student rallies.

 He is currently a member of the Industrial Workers of the World (IWW) and the National Writers Union (NWU/UAW).

 Steve has continued to work with various groups for social, economic, racial, and environmental justice, including the Clamshell Alliance, Anti-Racism Coalition of Connecticut, Irish Northern Aid and the War Resisters League.

-Over the past thirty-five years he has trained hundreds of activists in nonviolent direct action in New England, Washington D.C. and Georgia, and more than 2,000 healthcare workers as rank-and-file union leaders.
+Over the past forty years he has trained hundreds of activists in nonviolent direct action in New England, Washington D.C. and Georgia, and more than 2,000 healthcare workers as rank-and-file union leaders.
 He has helped build solidarity connections with working peoples’ struggles in Havana, Belfast, Managua, Vicenza, and Oslo.

 He has researched and written extensively on current political issues and local people’s history, particularly the forgotten stories of workers, for a variety of publications, including Connecticut Explored, the Hartford Courant, the Industrial Worker, Labor Notes, Justice (ILGWU), Hartford Business Journal, Hartford News, The Guardian (U.S.), Z Magazine, CT Mirror, ConnecticutHistory.org, Havana Times, People’s World, LAWCHA On Line, and other publications.

 He is the author of A Shoeleather History of the Wobblies: Stories of the Industrial Workers of the World (IWW) in Connecticut (Red Sun Press, 2013) and Wicked Hartford (The History Press, 2017), and Good Trouble: A Shoeleather History of Nonviolent Direct Action (Hard Ball Press, 2019).